 We are out of Stock

-Try this very successful melatonin sleep aid in the UK.
+Try these very successful melatonin sleeping tablets in the UK.

-Dr Backhaus set out to create a completely natural and non-habit forming melatonin sleep aid that works.
+Dr Backhaus set out to create a completely natural and non-habit forming melatonin sleeping tablet.

-This melatonin sleep aid do not produce any side effects, is totally non addictive and has some ingredients which help you to wake up feeling rejuvenated.
+These melatonin sleeping tablets do not produce any side effects, are totally non addictive and have some ingredients which help you to wake up feeling rejuvenated.

 In a nutshell

 Dr Backhaus melatonin tablets helping you get to sleep and wake up in the morning feeling refreshed and ready to face the day.

 So what are the benefits of Melatonin?